HOME

 Ted Lewis

-Colorful, long-popular bandleader, clarinetist, singer, and sometimes songwriter (his theme “When My Baby Smiles at Me”) whose showmanship was honed during early years in vaudeville.
-His famous slogan was “Is everybody happy?”
+Bandleader, clarinetist, and singer born Theodore Friedman on 6/6/1890 in Circleville, OH.
+Died 8/25/1971.
+Sometime songwriter (his theme "When My Baby Smiles at Me") whose showmanship was honed during early years in vaudeville.
+His famous slogan was "Is everybody happy?"

 Song(s):